-EastEnders and Carry On star Dame Barbara Windsor diagnosed with Alzheimer’s
+Support pours in for Dame Barbara Windsor after Alzheimer's announcement

 He stressed that revealing the news any earlier would have been detrimental to her health.

+Journalist Jane Moore, who revealed the actress's diagnosis in the interview with her husband Scott, said the former EastEnders star was having a "good day" after the news broke.

+Moore told ITV's This Morning that she has spoken to Dame Barbara and Mr Mitchell, and added that "she's totally aware of what is happening today".

-Mr Mitchell told the paper he first noticed symptoms of the condition in 2009, just before Dame Barbara left EastEnders for the first time, when she began finding it difficult to learn her lines.
+Mr Mitchell told The Sun that he first noticed symptoms of the condition in 2009, just before Dame Barbara left EastEnders for the first time, when she began finding it difficult to learn her lines.

 She underwent a series of mental agility tests, a brain scan and a lumbar puncture, before the couple’s worst fears were confirmed.